 After an initial screening of the written applications, the search committee may arrange for preliminary interviews at professional meetings or by telephone in order to identify the most promising candidates.
-The Dean and the department chair decide how many candidates to bring to campus for meetings with members of the department, the appropriate Divisional Executive Committee, other faculty members (including representatives from the Women’s Concerns and Minority Concerns Committees), interested students, the Dean, and the President.
+The Dean and the department chair decide how many candidates to bring to campus for meetings with members of the department, the appropriate Divisional Executive Committee, other faculty members (including the Diversity Representatives), interested students, the Dean, and the President.
 During her or his campus visit each candidate participates in a public discussion or presents a paper in a session open to the College community.
 After the on-campus visits, the chair solicits comments from persons who met with the candidates, facilitates search committee discussions, and either notifies the Dean of the committee’s vote to offer the position to a candidate or requests that additional candidates be brought to campus.
 Upon receiving a positive hiring recommendation from the search committee, the Dean informs the President of his or her recommendation.
 In the event of a positive decision by the President, the Dean may authorize the department chair to inform the successful candidate and ascertain whether the College’s proposed offer of employment is acceptable.
 The Dean then makes an offer of appointment on behalf of the College.
 When an offer has been accepted, the President or the Dean sends the candidate a letter of appointment.
 Only the letter of appointment may be relied on for the terms of a faculty member’s employment by the College.

 Copies of all documents included in the recruitment process must be kept on file for a period of twelve months after a faculty position is filled.